 First of all, we strongly suggest the reverse-chronological layout: it is the perfect option to highlight your strengths and to show your top achievements.

-Make sure you use clear and legible fonts and headings, allowing plenty of white spaces to create an enjoyable reading experience for the recruiter.
+Make sure you use clear and legible fonts, allowing plenty of white spaces to create an enjoyable reading experience for the recruiter.

 What has also worked very well for other software engineers we have worked with in the past is the “Personal Projects” section: it is a unique and must-have brief paragraph that will definitely strengthen your application!